Tool

 Event Duration: In person: 2-3 hours; Online: 1-7 days

 Many groups have done photo campaigns where they asked people to pose in front of a sign and answer a simple question like, “What do you value?” or “Why are we better together?”
 Some turn the pictures into a photo collage while others upload the photos to Facebook.
-It can even be an event entirely on social media where students post their own photos using a shared hashtag.
-Either way, it’s a great event to do as part of an Interfaith Week, during the start of your recruitment season, or to draw more students to an upcoming event.
+It can even be an event entirely on social media where people post their own photos using a shared hashtag.
+Either way, it’s a great event to do as part of an Interfaith Week, during the start of your recruitment season, or to draw more attention to an upcoming event.

 Film Screening